 The Pensions Committee is the body that has delegated responsibility for managing all aspects of the London Borough of Hackney Pension Fund.
-The Pensions Committee reviews and agrees a training plan on an annual basis at the first meeting of the Municipal
+The Pensions Committee reviews and agrees a training plan on an annual basis at the first meeting of the Municipal Year.

-Year.
 The training plan is developed taking into consideration the needs of the Committee to both enhance existing knowledge and skills and to develop new areas of understanding.
 Pensions, and in particular investments, are constantly evolving and therefore in order for the Committee to be effective, they need to ensure that their knowledge is current.
-The Committee has had a long standing commitment to engage in a training programme and to ensure that training is accessible to all members of the Committee including co-opted members.
+The Committee has had a long standing commitment to engage in a training programme and to ensure that training is accessible to all members of the Committee including co-opted members and members of the Pension Board.
 Consequently training is provided as matter of course at all regular quarterly Committee meetings and is carried out prior to the main business agenda items.
 This ensures that training is accessible to all Committee members and key officers involved in the Pension Fund.
-Attendance at other training courses and conferences occurs on an adhoc basis to meet additional training needs.
+Pension Board members are also asked to attend Committee to ensure they can participate in the training.
+Attendance at other training courses and conferences occurs on an ad-hoc basis to meet additional training needs.

-The LGC recognised the work carried out by the Committee to ensure that its members were appropriately trained with high levels of knowledge and skill with an award in December 2013 won against strong competition from other funds.
+The LGC recognised the work carried out by the Committee to ensure that its members were appropriately trained with high levels of knowledge and skill with an award in December 2015 won against strong competition from other funds.